Q: How does active learning and play impact brain plasticity?

 This process of electrical-to-chemical-to-electrical communication occurs in all animal and human brains.
 The electrical signal is reliable, once started.
 The chemical signal can be variable and gets stronger with practice or weaker with disuse.
 This is the cellular basis for learning and memory.
 With learning, synapses strengthen and grow and new synapses form.
 See the animation Synapses Change at brainu.org/movies.

 Mental retardation can have multiple causes, from trauma at birth to genetic.
 In Fragile X syndrome, the abnormal gene causes changes in dendritic spine shape that causes synapses to malfunction, limiting communication between neurons and causing developmental brain abnormalities.
-The following links provide additional information on this topic:

 Q: If my brain is sending a signal to the quads to contract followed by a signal to relax (when walking, for example), is it a different neuron that brings the "relax" message down to the muscle?